rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/ros-support.md

 ### Creating Ros Bag Jobs
 If you want to record the topics for a component, perform the following procedure.

-**Pre-requisite**: Ensure that you have selected the component runtime as cloud or device (device runtime must me docker) while creating a package and **Is ROS Component** is selected during [package creation](/developer-guide/create-software-packages/package-creation-tutorial/#creating-the-package).
+**Pre-requisite**: Ensure that you have selected the component runtime as cloud or device (device runtime must be docker) while creating a package and **Is ROS Component** is selected during [package creation](/developer-guide/create-software-packages/package-creation-tutorial/#creating-the-package).

 1. Under the **Components** tab on the **Create New Package** page, click **Add ROS Bag Job**.
 ![add-rosbags](/images/dev-guide/rosbag-jobs/add-rosbag.png?classes=border,shadow&width=20pc)